AdobeDocs/asset-compute.it-IT/help/using/develop-custom-application.md

    ◯ CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy
    ```

-1. Quando richiesto `Which type of sample actions do you want to create?`, assicurati di selezionare `Adobe Asset Compute Worker`:
+1. Quando viene richiesto `Which type of sample actions do you want to create?`, assicurarsi di selezionare `Adobe Asset Compute Worker`:

    ```bash
    ?
 Which type of sample actions do you want to create?